janemms/PGSsimulations/README.md

 # PGSsimulations
-Simulations on the uncertainty in Polygenic Scores (PGS).
+Simulations on the individual-level uncertainty in Polygenic Scores (PGS).